These 13 cozy gifts will keep your loved ones warm and snuggly all winter

 Eberjey PJ sets

-Nothing says cozy quite like an indulgent pair of silky soft pajamas, and Eberjey’s are the best we’ve ever worn.
+Nothing says cozy quite like an indulgent pair of soft modal jersey pajamas, and Eberjey’s are the best we’ve ever worn: slouchy, cozy, and surprisingly polished even after many, many washes.
 The classic piped sets come in long and short versions, making them an excellent gift for even your friends and family who live in warmer climates, and they even come in two men’s styles.
 After a long day of working from home, we guarantee your loved one will feel cozier and more relaxed changing into one of these beautiful matching sets.

 Emu Mayberry Slippers